 - One day face-to-face initial training for new assessors, scheduled in conjunction with the ASM.
 Participation in the training is free for selected personnel.

-- The LAQC is currently exploring a virtual solution to the initial training for new assessors.
+- The LAQC has developed a virtual training program to supplement the initial training for new assessors until a face-to-face session can be attended.

 - Update sessions (approx. 2-3hrs) covering new / changed program requirements, offered as required, by telephone or videoconference.